TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/hdinsight-ldapcertificateinvalid.md

 Create a self-signed certificate for secure LDAP

 1. Open a new PowerShell window as Administrator and type the following commands, to create a new self-signed certificate.
 2. $lifetime=Get-Date
 New-SelfSignedCertificate -Subject <!--$DomainName-->[DomainName]<!--/$DomainName--> `
   -NotAfter $lifetime.AddDays(365) -KeyUsage DigitalSignature, KeyEncipherment `
-  -Type SSLServerAuthentication -DnsName *.<!--$DomainName-->[DomainName]<!--/$DomainName-->, <!--$DomainName-->[DomainName]<!--/$DomainName-->
+  -Type SSLServerAuthentication -DnsName *.<!--$DomainName-->[DomainName]<!--/$DomainName-->, <!--$DomainName-->[DomainName]<!--/$DomainName--> <br>
  3. The newly created self-signed certificate is placed in the local machine's certificate store.

 ## **Recommended Documents**